A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Related Work

 \subsubsection{Disaster Text Classification}

-Most of the previous research~\cite{madichetty2021} on classifying disaster-related content has primarily concentrated on the textual modality.
-For instance, Ghafarian~\textit{et al.} \cite{ghafarian2020} propose a method to identify informative tweets, leveraging the assumption that each tweet represents a word distribution.
-They performed experiments on 20 crisis incidents of various types.
-Rudra \textit{et al.}~\cite{rudra2018} employed vocabulary-agnostic features, including syntactic features and basic lexical elements, to classify tweets as either conveying situational or non-situational information.
-They conducted experiments using various disaster datasets and compared their approach with the Bag-Of-Words (BOW) model for Hindi and English tweets.
-Kumar \textit{et al.}~\cite{kumar} evaluated multiple traditional Machine Learning and advanced Deep Learning algorithms for categorizing tweets related to disasters across six distinct classes.
-The effectiveness of the models was assessed through testing on four specific disaster scenarios, such as wildfires, earthquakes, hurricanes, and floods.
-Xie \textit{et al.}~\cite{xie} uses a supervised contrastive learning technique for text classification for humanitarian content in social media.
-They conducted experiments on three distinct datasets, demonstrating that their method led to enhanced classification accuracy for the model.
+Most of the previous research~\citep{madichetty2021} on classifying disaster-related content has primarily concentrated on the textual modality.
+For instance, \citep{ghafarian2020} propose a method to identify informative tweets, leveraging the assumption that each tweet represents a word distribution.
+They perform experiments on 20 crisis incidents. \citep{rudra2018} employ vocabulary-agnostic features, including syntactic features and basic lexical elements, to classify tweets as either conveying situational or non-situational information.
+They conduct experiments using various disaster datasets and compare their approach with the Bag-Of-Words (BOW) model for Hindi and English tweets. \citep{kumar} evaluate multiple traditional Machine Learning and advanced Deep Learning algorithms for categorizing tweets related to disasters across six distinct classes.
+The effectiveness of the model is assessed through testing on four specific disaster scenarios, such as wildfires, earthquakes, hurricanes, and floods. \citep{xie} propose a supervised contrastive learning framework (SCMC) for multi-level text classification of disaster information in social media.
+This framework incorporates data reconstruction and an encoder-decoder architecture to effectively handle disaster-related information.
+They conduct experiments on three distinct datasets, demonstrating that their method leads to enhanced classification performance. \citep{constraint} propose a novel multi-label text classification approach that addresses the limitations arising from imbalanced label distribution and unclear label hierarchies.
+They introduce the multi-level constraint augmentation method that leverages historical generation information, sample text content, and topic to generate balanced and relevant samples, specifically targeting the issue of imbalanced labels.
+They also introduce a label association interaction mechanism that combines text information with label weights, allowing the model to capture co-occurrence patterns between labels and effectively distinguish similar labels.
 Nevertheless, prior approaches have made significant strides in addressing challenges associated with disaster text classification.
-However, they fail to address issues inherent to textual data, including non-standard English, spelling and grammatical errors, and unconventional abbreviations.
-Additionally, these methods neglect crucial informative factors, such as user credibility, user engagement data, and the emotional context within the text.
-These factors play a vital role in enhancing the model's classification capabilities, enabling it to identify relevant, reliable, and information-rich content within the text.
+However, these methods neglect crucial informative factors, such as user post-history, user engagement metrics, and the emotional context within the text.
+These factors play a vital role in enhancing the classification capabilities of a method, enabling it to identify relevant, reliable, and information-rich content within the text.